kdoore/CS2335-Gitbook/project-3-steps.md

 ```
 ![](/assets/Screen Shot 2019-04-24 at 2.16.21 PM.png)
 ###Create CameraFollow.cs (optional)
 - **CameraFollow (optional) : Player must have Tag: Player **  Create a new C# script, paste code for [CameraFollow.cs](/cameraFollow), attach to MainCamera in MiniGame.
 This assumes you have a background image larger than the camera's viewport, play around with variables that restrict amount of camera movement, so it works with your backgrounds.
-Set and adjust MaxX and Y, MinX and Y, to constrain the camera's movement in X,Y directions.
+Set and adjust MaxX and Y, MinX and Y, to constrain the camera's movement in X,Y directions, see image above.